-Auditors determined that the District did not maintain residency documentation for some students as required by statute and ADE guidelines.
+Auditors determined that the District failed to maintain residency documentation for some students as required by statute and ADE guidelines.
 According to A.R.S. § 15-823 and the ADE Arizona Residency Guideline, school districts and charter schools are required to maintain verifiable documentation of Arizona residency in the student's cumulative file.
-This documentation must be provided each time a student enrolls in a school district or charter school, and reaffirmed during the annual registration process.
+This documentation must be provided each time a student enrolls in a school district or charter school and reaffirmed during the annual registration process.
 The ADE Arizona Residency Guideline identifies an approved list of options a parent or legal guardian may provide to the school district or charter school to meet these requirements.

-Auditors also determined that the District did not maintain birth certificate documentation for some students as required by statute.
+Auditors also determined that the District failed to maintain birth certificate documentation for some students as required by statute.
 According to A.R.S. § 15-828, the student file must contain a photocopy of the student's birth certificate, other reliable proof of the student's identity and age and an affidavit explaining the inability to provide a birth certificate, or a letter from an authorized agency with custody of the student.

-In addition, auditors determined that the District did not maintain immunization documentation for some students as required by statute.
+In addition, auditors determined that the District failed to maintain immunization documentation for some students as required by statute.
 According to A.R.S. § 15-872, "A pupil shall not be allowed to attend school without submitting documentary proof to the school administrator unless the pupil is exempted from immunization pursuant to section 15-873."

 The District did not maintain the proper documentation required by statute and ADE's residency guideline.
-Of the 150 students sampled, 43 of the student files did not have the proper residency documentation, 17 student files did not have the residency reaffirmed annually, 14 student files did not have a birth certificate in their file and 14 student files did not have immunization record documentation in their file.
-Table 4 (see page 11) lists the student file documentation maintained by the District for FY2019, FY2020 and FY2021.
+Of the 150 students sampled, nine of the student files did not have the proper residency documentation, 17 of the student files did not have the residency reaffirmed annually, six did not have a birth certificate in their file and one student file did not have immunization record documentation in their file.
+Table 4 (see page 11) lists the student file documentation maintained by the District for FY2020, FY2021 and FY2022.

-Creighton Elementary School District
+Osborn Elementary District

 Student cumulative file documentation

-Fiscal years 2019, 2020 and 2021
+Fiscal years 2020, 2021 and 2022